History of Everton F.C.: Foundation

 St. Domingo Methodist New Connexion Chapel was opened in 1871 in Breckfield Road North, Everton, Liverpool.
 The chapel took its name from its location on the corner of Breckfield Road North and St. Domingo Vale.
-St. Domingo related addresses in Everton have their origins in St. Domingo House, a building built in 1758 by West Indies trader and sugar boiler George Campbell who would frequent the Colony of Santo Domingo and later became Mayor of Liverpool (1763).
+St. Domingo related addresses in Everton have their origins in St. Domingo House, a building built in 1758 by West Indies trader and sugar boiler George Campbell who would frequent the Colony of Santo Domingo and later became Mayor of Liverpool in 1763.
 In 1877 Rev. Ben Swift Chambers was appointed Minister of St. Domingo Chapel.
 He created a cricket team for the youngsters in the area but, as cricket was only played in summer, there was room for another sport during winter.
 Thus a football club called St. Domingo's F.C. was formed in 1878, the club's first match being a 1–0 home victory over Everton Church Club.

 Many people not attending the chapel were interested in joining the football club so it was decided that the name should be changed.
-In November 1879 at a meeting in the Queen's Head Hotel, the team name was changed to Everton Football Club, after the surrounding area.
+In November 1879 at a meeting in the Queen's Head Hotel, the team’s name was changed to Everton Football Club, after the surrounding area.
 Barker and Dobson, a local sweet manufacturer, introduced "Everton Mints" to honour the club.
 The district is also the location of the team's crest image, Everton Lock-Up, sometimes referred to locally by the nickname Prince Rupert's Tower.

 Everton originally played at Anfield on an open pitch in the southeast corner of the newly laid out Stanley Park, the same site for the once proposed new Liverpool F.C. stadium.
-The first official match under the name Everton F.C. took place in 1879 against St. Peters with a 6–0 win.
+The first official match under the name Everton F.C. took place in 1879 against St. Peters with Everton winning 6–0.
 John Houlding's house backed onto the park and was attracted to the club that attracted large crowds.

 Professional clubs required proper enclosed facilities.
 In 1882, a Mr J. Cruit donated land at Priory Road which became the club's home for two years, with proper hoarding and turnstiles.
 Mr Cruit asked the club to leave his land as the crowds became far too large and noisy.
 Everton moved to nearby Anfield in 1884, renting from John Orrell, a friend of Houlding.
 Proper covered stands were built.
-Houlding bought Anfield one year after Everton moved in, Everton initially making a donation to a local hospital in lieu of rent before paying rent to their own president.
+Houlding bought Anfield 1 year after Everton moved in, Everton initially making a donation to a local hospital in lieu of rent before paying rent to their own president.

 Within seven years of moving to Anfield the club had converted the ground from a brick field to a 20,000 plus international standard ground with accommodation on all sides.
 The club rose from amateur to professional, hosting an international match, England vs. Ireland, founder members of the Football League and winning their first title.
 The club's income rose substantially.

 Football League founders

-In 1888 Everton became founder members of the Football League, finishing eighth the first season and second the following.
+In 1888, Everton became founder members of the Football League, finishing 8th in the first season and 2nd in the following season.